inference-gateway/rust-sdk/README.md

 ### Listing Models

-To list available models, use the `list_models` method:
+To list all available models from all configured providers, use the `list_models` method:

 ```rust
 use inference_gateway_sdk::{InferenceGatewayClient, Message, Provider, Role};